PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Lepton Masses

-where $M_{E}$ is the exotic charged fermion mass, $m_{h1}^{\prime}$ is the corresponding mass of the $h'_{1}$ field in flavor basis just like $m_{\sigma}^{\prime}$ is for the $\sigma$ field and $C_{0}$ is the Veltmann-Passarino function evaluated for $p^{2}=0$ given by eq. (\ref{C0}).
-We recall that in this contribution a transformation to the mass eigenstate for the exotic fermion is not done because small mixing angles with SM particles are considered, making of this sector approximately decoupled.
-Furthermore, the SUSY contribution is given by:
+where $M_{E}$ is the exotic charged fermion mass, $m_{h1}^{\prime}$ is the corresponding mass of the $h'_{1}$ field in flavor basis just like $m_{\sigma}^{\prime}$ is for the $\sigma$ field and $C_{0}$ is the Veltmann-Passarino function evaluated for $p^{2}=0$ given by eq. (\ref{C0})\cite{tablaC0} and the double fermion propagator in the SUSY contribution makes the diagram to have a term proportional to the Passarino Veltman-Function $C_{00}$\cite{Scalarintegralshighenergy} that can be decomposed in terms of the scalar integrals $C_{0}$ and $B_{0}$ \cite{PVscalarfunctions}.On the other hand, the SUSY contribution is given by: \begin{small}

-where $\tilde{M}_{L_{n}}$ are the charged sleptons mass eigenvalues, $Z_{\tilde{h}}$ is the rotation matrix that connects $\tilde{\sigma}$ ($\tilde{\sigma'}$) with its mass eigenstates with eigenvalues $\tilde{m}_{h k}$ which are running inside the loop. $Z_{L}$ is the rotation matrix that connects the exotic sleptons their respective eigenstates $\tilde{L}_{n}$ inside the loop.
-Mass terms without an index correspond to masses in the flavor basis i.e. the corresponding field diagonal element in the mass matrix.
-The resulting mass spectrum can be obtained by considering seesaw rotations on the heavy sector and by doing some algebra on the resulting $2\times 2$ matrix since $\tau$ particle decouples at tree-level.
-The final expressions are given by:

 where